queen-stack/mvc_techblog/README.md

 ## Backend Usage
 💻

-Run the following command at the root of your project and answer the prompted questions:
+Run the following command at the root of  project and answer the prompted questions:

 `mysql -uroot -p`